mrsp/gem/README.md

 ## Real-time Gait-Phase Prediction
 GEM can be readily employed in real-time for estimating the gait phase.
+The latter is accomplished by either loading a trained GEM python module and use it for real-time preditiction or by utilizying GEM for real-time estimation based on the sensed contact wrenches and optionally leg kinematics.

 <p align="center">
   <img width="708" height="393" src="img/gem02.png">